lao-tseu-is-alive/flask-tdd-docker/README.md

 you can have a look on the logs with :

     docker-compose logs

+you can also have a look at what is running with :
+    docker-compose ps

 ## getting started without docker
 here is how to get started fast :